Specifies all the hash algorithms used for hashing files and for generating the strong name.

 Assembly: mscorlib (in mscorlib.dll)

-The basic requirements for a cryptographic hash function are as follows:
+The basic requirements for a cryptographic hash function are:

 The input can be of any length.